 FURTHER DOWN THIS PAGE

 As in this post, I will most certainly answer this rather serious question.
-If you are trying to lose that extra weight, that is.
+If you are trying to lose that extra weight lose that extra weight, that is.

-Read this post and If you still fancy eating them, then go for it.
-However, should you wish to chase down a great diet of sorts, then click the Keto image above
+Read this post and if you still fancy eating them, then go for it.
+However, should you wish to chase down an excellent diet of sorts, then click the Keto image above

 We really ought not to be eating anything that will add to your waistline.
 No, we wish it to get smaller and not any more significant.
 I will list all that a person needs on scones.